Magnushhoie/antifold_web/README.md

   --out_dir OUT_DIR     Output directory
   --regions REGIONS     Space-separated regions to mutate.
 Default 'CDR1 CDR2 CDR3H' --num_seq_per_target NUM_SEQ_PER_TARGET
-                        Number of sequences to sample from each antibody PDB --sampling_temp SAMPLING_TEMP
+                        Number of sequences to sample from each antibody PDB (default 0) --sampling_temp SAMPLING_TEMP
                         A string of temperatures e.g. '0.20 0.25 0.50' (default 0.20).
 Sampling temperature for amino acids.
 Suggested values 0.10, 0.15, 0.20, 0.25, 0.30.
 Higher values will lead to more diversity.
   --limit_variation     Limit variation to as many mutations as expected from temperature sampling